Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 This will create a `monaco` executable you can use.

-To build a platform specific executable run: `GOOS={OS} GOARCH={ARCH} make build`.
+To build a platform-specific executable, run: `GOOS={OS} GOARCH={ARCH} make build`.

 For example, a Windows executable can be built with `GOOS=windows GOARCH=386 make build BINARY=monaco.exe`.

-## Testing the Dynatrace Conitoring as Code Tool
+## Testing the Dynatrace Configuration as Code Tool

 Run the unit tests for the whole module with `make test` in the root folder.

-For convenience single package tests can be run with `make test-package pkg={PACKAGE}` - e.g. `make test-package pkg=api`.
+For convenience, single package tests can be run with `make test-package pkg={PACKAGE}` - e.g. `make test-package pkg=api`.

 ### Integration Tests

 In addition to unit tests, the module contains integration tests that upload configuration to two test environments.
 Those are tagged `integration` and will be run for any pull request opened for Monitoring as Code.

-To run the integration tests, you will need at least one Dynatrace environment - the tests run against two configurable environments.
+To run the integration tests, you'll need at least one Dynatrace environment - the tests run against two configurable environments.

 Define the following environment variables to test for these environments:
 * `URL_ENVIRONMENT_1` ...
 URL of the first test environment